bigfoothq/csl-parser/csl-parser/main/core/doc/csl_reqs.md

 ### Content Handling
 - Content starts on the line after an operation marker
 - Content ends on the line before the END marker
-- All line endings normalized to LF (\n) during parsing
+- All line endings normalized to LF (\n) during parsing (following Git's approach)
+- Mixed line endings within a file are normalized consistently
-- Platform-specific line endings handled at execution time
+- Platform-specific line endings applied only during file write operations (execution phase)
+- Parser handles CRLF, LF, and CR inputs, all normalized to LF

 ### Search Operation Rules
 - TO marker only valid in SEARCH operations